With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreClear Pathways Residential is one of mental health facilities in Logan, Utah, located at 2745 Juniper Circle, 84341 zip code.
 Clear Pathways Residential provides residential treatment and partial hospitalization/day treatment.
-Clear Pathways Residential provides individual psychotherapy, group therapy and couples/family therapy to young adults, seniors 65 or older and adults.
+Clear Pathways Residential provides couples/family therapy, individual psychotherapy and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
 Clear Pathways Residential also supports people requiring dual diagnosis treatment.
-Additional services provided at Clear Pathways Residential include illness management and recovery, case management and diet and exercise counseling.
+Additional services provided at Clear Pathways Residential include case management, family psychoeducation and diet and exercise counseling.

-Learn MoreTriumph Youth Services is one of mental health facilities in Brigham City, Utah, located at 58 South 950 West, 84302 zip code.
+Learn MoreTriumph Youth Services is one of mental health facilities in Brigham City, Utah, located at 62 South 950 West, 84302 zip code.
 Triumph Youth Services provides residential treatment.
-Triumph Youth Services provides cognitive behavioral therapy, group therapy and activity therapy to children / adolescents.
-Triumph Youth Services also supports people requiring dual diagnosis treatment, people with trauma and people with PTSD.
-Additional services provided at Triumph Youth Services include education services and psychosocial rehabilitation services.
+Triumph Youth Services provides dialectical behavior therapy, trauma therapy and behavior modification to children / adolescents.
+Triumph Youth Services also supports people requiring dual diagnosis treatment, people with PTSD and people with trauma.
+Additional services provided at Triumph Youth Services include psychosocial rehabilitation services and education services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.